svaksha/Julia.jl/README.md

 + References :
    + {1} https://github.com/JuliaLang/julialang.github.com/issues/200
    + {2} https://github.com/JuliaLang/julialang.github.com/issues/194

+## Tags
+These [comments](https://github.com/svaksha/Julia.jl/commit/a884fe9e921d57b87d85e970c2f57b8f21025641#commitcomment-15802037) led to a discussion on adding metadata tags that will enable programmers and package users to easily distinguish the status of various Julia packages under various stages of development.
+Currently, METADATA has a tag system but not all package authors use it, so lets experiment with asking package authors and core-commiters to tag their Julia packages on the following criteria :

+On a scale of 1 to 5 (1=lowest,..5=highest), please rank your package for:

++ Usability : Does the package do what it says it does? is it easy to figure out?
+Is the package production-ready and actively maintained (issues/PRs are responded and resolved in a timely manner, and maintenance and testing is at par with Julia release cycles).
++ Quality : Does the package have tests? are there lots of bugs?
+Do you have good documentation?
+Can it be used in production environments that expect prompt security patches?
++ Activity : Should a 3rd party user bother to use your library, or is it really only intended to be used by the package author?, say, An experimental "throw-away toy repo" that is now abandoned.
++ License : Which software license do you use?
+If you dont have a license, please state `None`.

 ## BugReport-PullRequest
 1. Add your link as per the top-level Category page within the topic sub-section(s), in _alphabetical order_, with notes (if any) in the markdown files.